 Luxury cars also come standard with high insurance rates, for two reasons: First, if you get into an accident, replacement parts tend to be pricey.
 The second reason is that if the accident is really bad and the car needs to be totaled out, there’s no way to do that on the cheap.

-In fact, among the top 10 most expensive cars to insure in 2017, according to Insure.com, every one of them was either a luxury car, sports car, or both.
-Nine models of Mercedes made the top 10, six of which were convertables.
-The most expensive car to insure — the Mercedes S65 AMG (convertible) — costs $3,835 a year in premiums, more than three times as much as the cheapest models below.
+In fact, among the top 10 most expensive cars to insure in 2019, according to Insure.com, every one of them was either a luxury car, sports car, or both.
+Seven models of Mercedes made the top 10.
+The most expensive car to insure — the Nissan GTR — costs $3,941 a year in premiums, more than three times as much as the cheapest models.

 But don’t think that just because you bought an inexpensive car that’s necessarily going to save you on insurance.
 All told, one-third of insurance payouts go toward theft, and the most stolen cars in America are Honda Accords and Civics.
 Others in the top 10 include Toyota Corollas and Nissan Altimas — not exactly luxury cars.
 And while Chevy Impalas, Ford F-150s, Dodge Ram pickups, and Jeep Grand Cherokees aren’t what you’d call discount cars, they, too are among the most stolen vehicles.
 If you’ve got one of these popular targets for car thieves, you can expect to pay a bit more for car insurance.